National Provider Identifier Number FAQs (NPI Registry)

 Who needs an NPI number?

-If you are a HIPAA-covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, you must have an NPI number the NPI lookup registry.
-Providers need an NPI number prior to enrolling with Medicare.
+If you are a HIPAA-covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, you must have an NPI number.
+Providers need an it prior to enrolling with Medicare.

 The assignment of an NPI Number is not required for a provider to practice medicine.
 A health care provider who is HIPAA non-covered, has opted out of Medicare/Medicaid, and/or takes absolutely no third-party payments does not need to get one.